Operation Flagship: Aftermath and legacy

-Two of the marshals involved in the operation, Louie McKinney (the master of ceremonies) and Stacia Hylton (one of the cheerleaders), went on to become directors of the U.S. Marshals Service.
+Two of the marshals involved in the operation, Louie McKinney (the "master of ceremonies") and Stacia Hylton (one of the "cheerleaders"), went on to become directors of the U.S. Marshals Service.

-In 2016, NFL Films produced a short documentary featuring interviews with McKinney, Hylton, Roche, and Rutherford involved.
+In 2016, NFL Films produced a short documentary featuring interviews with McKinney, Hylton, Roche, and Rutherford.
 In 2017, ESPN produced a 30 for 30 documentary short about the operation called "Strike Team".

 Writing in 2019, authors Jerry Clark and Ed Palattella described Operation Flagship as "one of the most legendary and effective in the history of the U.S. Marshals Service."
 They attributed its "double success" to the sheer number of fugitives caught in a single operation while also avoiding the dangers typically associated with capturing them at home or on the streets.

+Operation Flagship inspired a scene in the 1989 film Sea of Love, starring Al Pacino.
+In the film, the New York City Police Department stages a similar sting operation, luring 45 wanted criminals with outstanding warrants to a ballroom, where they were told they could have breakfast with members of the New York Yankees.
+Once inside, Detective Frank Keller, played by Pacino, informs the criminals that they are under arrest, as police officers wearing Yankees shirts flood into the ballroom.

+M. Night Shyamalan drew inspiration from Operation Flagship for his 2024 film Trap.

+In a season 9 episode of The Simpsons, a similar sting captures Homer for unpaid parking fines.